bard/better-auth-invite/README.md

 `better-auth-invite` works in concert with the `admin` plugin and its access control capabilities.

-When a user redeems a valid invite, the invite code gets stored into a signed, http-only cookie in the user's browser.
+When a user activates a valid invite, the invite code gets stored into a signed, http-only cookie in the user's browser.

 If a user without an active invite signs up, he or she receives the default role, as defined by the `admin` plugin.
 That is `"user"` by default, but you might want to reserve that for invited users, and set the default role to `"guest"` for clarity.

-If a user with an active invite signs up or signs in, his or her role gets upgraded.
+If a user with default role and an active invite signs up or signs in, his or her role gets upgraded.

 ## Alternatives